jemc/slides-pony/notes.md

 So, before we get too ahead of ourselves, I wanted to give a quick disclaimer.

-Pony is an emerging technology - it's a young language that's changing every day - it's not yet mature, but it's also not theoretical - it's a real language with a real compiler and runtime, and it's ready to run real applications.
+Pony is an emerging technology - it's a young language that's changing every day - it's not yet mature, but it's also not theoretical - it's a real language with a real compiler and runtime, and it's even being used in some commercial applications in the financial sector and elsewhere.

 Pony was designed and created by a handful of academic folks in England who have given it a really solid foundation - if you're as interested as I was in how this all works, you can read the academic papers online and get into the proofs and details.